Kevin Whately

-Kevin Whately (born 6 February 1951) is an English actor.
-He is best known for his roles as Neville "Nev" Hope in the British comedy drama Auf Wiedersehen, Pet; Robert "Robbie" Lewis in the crime dramas Inspector Morse (1987–2000) and Lewis (2006–2015); and Jack Kerruish in the drama series Peak Practice, although he has appeared in numerous other roles.
+Kevin Whately OBE (born 6 February 1951) is an English actor.
+He is best known for his roles as Neville "Nev" Hope in the comedy drama Auf Wiedersehen, Pet; Robert "Robbie" Lewis in the British crime drama Inspector Morse (1987–2000) and Lewis (2006–2015); and Jack Kerruish in the drama series Peak Practice (1993–1995).
+He has appeared in numerous other roles.

 Early life

-Whately is from Humshaugh, near Hexham, Northumberland.
+Whately is from Brampton, near Carlisle, Cumberland.
+The family later moved to North Tynemouth when he was four years old.
 His mother, Mary (née Pickering), was a teacher and his father, Richard, was a Commander in the Royal Navy.
 His maternal grandmother, Doris Phillips, was a professional concert singer, his paternal grandfather, Herbert Whately, was Archdeacon of Ludlow, and his great-great-grandfather, Richard Whately, was Anglican Archbishop of Dublin.
-The BBC documentary Who Do You Think You Are?, broadcast on 2 March 2009, also revealed that Whately is a descendant, on his paternal side, of Thomas Whately of Nonsuch Park (father of Thomas Whately), a leading London merchant, English politician and writer who became a director of the Bank of England, and of Major Robert Thompson, a staunch supporter of the Parliamentarian cause at the time of the English Commonwealth who later settled in Virginia, where he became a pioneer tobacco plantation owner.
+The BBC documentary Who Do You Think You Are?, broadcast in 2009, revealed that Whately is a descendant of Thomas Whately of Nonsuch Park (father of Thomas Whately), a leading London merchant, politician and writer who became a director of the Bank of England, and of Major Robert Thompson, a Parliamentarian during the English Commonwealth and later a tobacco plantation owner in Virginia.

 Whately was educated at Barnard Castle School, and went on to study accounting and finance at Newcastle Polytechnic, graduating in 1969.
 He then trained as an actor at the Central School of Speech and Drama, graduating in 1975 after having partly supported himself by working for the National Theatre at The Old Vic.
 Before going professional, Whately was an amateur actor at the People's Theatre in Newcastle upon Tyne during the 1970s.
 His brother, Frank, is a lecturer at Kingston University in London.

+According to Richard Marson's book celebrating 50 years of Blue Peter, Whately auditioned as a presenter for the show in 1980 but lost out to Peter Duncan.